 All-gender wedding parties are becoming increasingly popular.
 If you have best friends of all genders, there is no need to limit yourself in who you select to stand beside you.
 Those you care about most should be up there with you, no matter how they identify.

 5. Have a Joint Wedding Shower

 In traditional hetero- and gender-normative weddings, the shower is all about the bride.
-But whether or not you have one bride, two brides, or no brides at all, both of you deserve to be showered in love!
+But whether or not you have one bride, two brides or no brides at all, both of you deserve to be showered in love!
 A joint shower can also be a great way for your close friends and relatives to meet one another before the big day.

 6. Let Your Wedding Party Pick Their Outfits

 Whether you give them a color scheme or let them pick absolutely anything, giving your wedding party freedom to choose what they wear is a great way to ensure everyone feels fully happy and confident throughout your wedding day.
-After all, requiring someone to wear a dress or suit could make them uncomfortable if what you’ve selected doesn’t align with their gender presentation.
+After all, requiring someone to wear a dress or suit could make them uncomfortable if what you’ve selected doesn’t align with their gender expression.